Landing your dream job

 - Lacking interest:

 Take opportunities to make connections.
-Before attending the interview, research your interviewer(s) online via LinkedIn etc. Find something out about them that, when given the opportunity, you may be able to bring into conversation with the interviewer.
+Before attending the interview, research your interviewer(s) online via LinkedIn, news articles etc. Find something out about them that, when given the opportunity, you may be able to bring into conversation with the interviewer.
 It shows that you are interested in people, and this creates a positive image.
-You want to be the best version of yourself, and you only get one chance to make a first impression.
+You want to be the best version of yourself, and you only get one chance to make that first impression.

 - Leading the interview:

-Always remember you are the interviewee; don’t try to take over the interview.
+It's great to come prepared with questions of your own - this shows a genuine engagement with the role.
+However, always remember that you are the interviewee; don’t try to take over the interview.
 Ask questions at the end when you are given the opportunity by the interviewer, ensuring they are well thought out.

 - Over-explaining everything: